 Printed tees are typically more trend-led.
 A plain t-shirt is simple and timeless and can go with anything.
-Even try a more casual Friday work look by replacing your formal shirt with a t-shirt.
+Try a more casual Friday work look by replacing your formal shirt with a t-shirt.

 If you don't have to wear a suit every day for work, you can get away with a navy blue and grey option.
 The key with these is you can wear a navy blazer nicely with jeans or even mix them with grey suit trousers.

 A strong capsule wardrobe piece would be versatile denim jeans.
 They can be dressed up or down depending on the occasion.
 Choose from dark blue, black or dark grey in a slim or straight cut.

 A staple of the minimal wardrobe, they are the epitome of smart casual.
 They can be worn to suit the occasion like most items in your new wardrobe.

 As office wear becomes more relaxed, you can partner with a navy blue suit or jeans for a more weekend casual look.

 You only need a couple of pieces of knitwear.
-Mostly because most of us work in offices that have the heating on, or even at home as remote working comes to the fore.
+Mainly because most of us work in offices that have the heating on, or even at home as remote working comes to the fore.
 If you have the budget, look at cashmere for a premium, luxurious material.
 Uniqlo is known to have a well-priced range.

 These are one of my heralded core pieces for a capsule wardrobe.
 Get the fit right, and you won't be able to get out of them.
 They are smarter than t-shirts but not too formal as a shirt.
 Versatility is at their core, and they can be worn with suits, chinos, smart trousers and shorts.